Dr Nick Haywood

 Nick Haywood has many television, film score and advertising credits including the May 2002 recording of Don Banks' Nexus and Equations for Jazz Quintet and symphony orchestra at ABC Southbank.
 Other highlights include: 2002 September/October tour of Europe with the contemporary jazz ensemble Blow, receiving excellent responses and favourable reviews for all performances; 2003 invitation to participate in an anniversary concert of John Sangster's Lord of the Rings at the Malvern Town Hall, featuring many of the artists from the original recording; 2004 recipient of the Alan C. Rose Memorial Project Grant, that enabled him to study in New York City with world-renowned bassists Gary Peacock and Rufus Reid.
 In October 2005, Nick performed a concert to rave reviews with Andrew Sterman of the Philip Glass Ensemble.
 In 2012 and 2013, Nick was an invited guest to perform as part of an international ensemble comprising members from USA, Australia, France and New Caledonia at the Blues Up Festival, Noumea, New Caledonia.
 Nick continues to perform at major festivals throughout Australia and internationally on a regular basis.

-Nick Haywood performs and records with Blow, Bennett’s Lane Big Band, Tony Gould Trio, Mistaken Identity, Tony Gould-Robert Burke Quartet, Gemma Turvey Trio, Allan Browne Trio and Quintet and leads his own trio and quartet.
-He is co founder of the Bennett’s Lane Big Band, an 11-piece band that plays all original music and features many of Australia’s leading improvising musicians.
-Nick has been a featured artist on approximately 100 CDs and is currently undertaking PhD study at the University of Tasmania.
-The performance component of his program involves concert performances and CD recordings (to be released late 2010) with his quartet featuring pianist Colin Hopkins, guitarist Stephen Magnusson and drummer Allan Browne.
+Nick Haywood performs and records with Blow, Bennett's Lane Big Band, Tony Gould Trio, Mistaken Identity, Tony Gould-Robert Burke Quartet, Gemma Turvey Trio, Allan Browne Trio and Quintet and leads his own trio and quartet.
+He is co founder of the Bennett's Lane Big Band, an 11-piece band that plays all original music and features many of Australia's leading improvising musicians.
+Nick has been a featured artist on approximately 100 CDs and has recently been awarded his PhD through the University of Tasmania.